 Your horse’s tail is more than ornamental—it’s an effective fly swatter.
 So even if your schedule doesn’t include any events where looks matter, time tending to his tail is well spent.
-Here are four tips for keeping your horse’s tail fabulously full this summer:
+Here are four tips for keeping your horse’s tail fabulously full:

 1. Detangle by hand.
 Pulling a comb through snarls will break more hairs than it frees.
 Saturate tangles with a silicon-based grooming spray and work the knots out carefully by hand.
 Resist the urge to reach for the scissors, even when confronted with tough tangles.
 Take a break if you need to and go back to work with more grooming spray later.

 Click here to learn 5 ways to protect your horse's skin.